 In future, we plan to extend the research in several directions.
-We plan to rigorously study robustness properties of networks with finite link-wise capacity for density, and formally establish the results on resilience as suggested by the simulations in Section V. In this setting, the outflow function of a link depends on the density on that link as well as the saturation status of downstream links.
-The weak resilience is upper bounded by network residual capacity, i.e., $C(\mathcal{N}) - \lambda_0$ and can be strictly less than that due to the possibility of cascaded failures, as suggested by the simulations in Section V. The corresponding maximally resilient routing policy will be modified versions of locally responsive policies, as defined in Definition 5, that possibly require additional information about the maximum capacities on density and flow as well as the densities corresponding to the maximum flow.
-We plan to study the scaling of the resilience with respect to the amount of information, e.g., multi-hop as opposed to just single-hop, available to the routing policies.
-We also plan to perform robustness analysis in a probabilistic framework to complement the adversarial framework of this paper.
-The locally responsive routing policy considered in this paper is expected to be maximally resilient even in the probabilistic setting; however, the exact characterization of resiliences will be different.
-We also plan to consider a setting with buffer capacities on the nodes and study the scaling of the resilience with such buffer capacities.
+We plan to rigorously study the robustness properties of the network with finite link-wise capacity for the densities, and formally establish the results on the resilience as suggested in Section V. We plan to study the scaling of the resilience with respect to the amount of information, e.g., multi-hop as opposed to just single-hop, available to the routing policies.
+We also plan to perform robustness analysis in a probabilistic framework to complement the adversarial framework of this paper, possibly considering other general models for disturbances.
+In particular, it would be interesting to study robustness with respect to sequential disturbances than just one-shot disturbance considered in this paper.
+We plan to consider a setting with buffer capacities on the nodes and study the scaling of the resilience with such buffer capacities.
 We also plan to consider more general graph topologies, e.g., graphs having cycles and multiple origin-destination pairs.
-In this case, an upper bound on the resilience can be obtained by deriving appropriate diffusivity results (cf. Lemma 1 in the appendix) for the static network flow formulation, i.e., when inflow and outflow on a link are the same, and when the routing policy at a node can measure the magnitude of disturbance on the outgoing links.
-The challenge then lies in designing routing policy for the dynamic formulation that can emulate the diffusivity properties of the static formulation as closely as possible.